terryweiss/config/README.md

 Configuration files should be used for defaults that rarely change.
 We prefer YAML files over JSON because they are easier to edit, support comments and are just less idiosyncratic.
 But we support JSON anyway - your call.
 Command line (CLI) options should handle things that may change from run to run.
 They are also handy for quickly and easily changing logging metric options on the fly while debugging.

-This library supports all three types, but won't enforce semantic meaning to where you get your configuration from.
+This library supports all three types, but won't enforce semantic meaning based on where you get your configuration from.
 This is based on the [confab](http://rjz.github.io/confab/) configuration tool's strategy (but it is not used after version 1.x) and [yargs](http://yargs.js.org/) command line interpreter and inspired by [this blog article](https://rjzaworski.com/2016/03/command-line-configuration-with-confab-and-yargs).

 The order in which things are loaded are config files -> enviroment variables -> CLI.
 Subsequent values with the same name are overwritten left to right.